Jellyliu97/homepage/_pages/about.md

 My current research interests include
 1. Multi-modal intelligent sensing (Vision, Speech, mmWave, Accelerometer, Ultrasound, WiFi, and so on), and HCI;
 2. Edge and embodied AI (1Bit LM, Sensing LM, Model Lightweighting, RL, Edge Agent);
-3. Representative learning (Diffusion, Flow Matching, AIGC).
+3. Representation learning (Diffusion, Flow Matching, AIGC).

 I hope to build a learning and research path from sensing, recognition, and cognitive to embodied intelligence and AI agents.